 We handle cases under the Fair Debt Collection Practices Act (the FDCPA).
 The FDCPA allows consumers to recover damages against abusive or harassing debt collectors.
 See our extended site on the subject.
 We have had significant experience in recovering lost funds in failed and bogus debt settlement company scams.
 We also handle Robo-call cases (autodialed to cell phones) under the TCPA (Telephone Consumer Protection Act of 1991).

-The office in the news: We are happy to report a successful result in a major Pennsylvania appellate decision, which has been described as "the first time an appellate court in Pennsylvania has put all the law together in one place at one time and talked about the kind of evidence a debt buyer needs to prove an alleged debt," as reported in The Allentown Morning Call.
+Our office handled a game-changing consumer debt appellate decision, which has been described as "the first time an appellate court in Pennsylvania has put all the law together in one place at one time and talked about the kind of evidence a debt buyer needs to prove an alleged debt.
 The Superior Court of Pennsylvania, decided in Commonwealth Financial v.
 Smith, 2011 Pa.Super.
 30, a case it described as one of "first impression," that debt buyers indeed have their limits, and cannot dictate to the courts or the public that they have the right to an easy judgment because, "that's the way it's done in the industry."
-The case is one of the first times that the courts in Pennsylvania have decisively struck back at debt buyers.
+The case is continually referenced in Pennsylvania consumer law, being cited 70 times and referenced 510 times in other references of authority.
+The Smith case has struck a significant blow for consumers against disreputable debt buyers.
 For more on the topic, go here.

-Recognized as a "Best Lawyer" in Delaware County by the readers of the Delaware County Daily Times in the three years in a row, 2015 - 2017, in the First , Second and now Third Annual Best Lawyers Readers Choice section for consumer bankruptcy, being the sole bankruptcy attorney mentioned as best in 2016 and 2017.
+Recognized as a "Best Lawyer" in Delaware County by the readers of the Delaware County Daily Times in the six years in a row, 2015 - 2021, in the First , Second and now Third Annual Best Lawyers Readers Choice section for consumer bankruptcy, being the sole bankruptcy attorney mentioned as best in 2016 through 2021.

 ... and on-air: Lawrence Rubin appeared on the Consumer Defense Line radio show, hosted by Attorney Michael Forbes on WCHE to discuss the above case (Commonwealth Financial Systems v.
 Larry Smith).
 The show can be heard here and is available in podcast.
 The background and legal reasoning of the decision is discussed in a manner understandable by non-lawyers.
 If you find yourself in legal difficulty caused by a debt buyer or creditor, you will certainly benefit from listening.
 The main discussion of the case begins at about the half-way point of the show.